josephcozad/my-reads/README.md

 # My Reads (Project)

 This is a Udacity ReactJS Nanodegree project that tracks books being read, books that are in the queue to be read or have already been read.
+Requirements for this project are contained in the [MyReadsReq pdf](https://github.com/josephcozad/my-reads/blob/master/MyReadsReq.pdf).

 ## Install